 It was done and allowed to alter your jewelry in the newest fashion, and the silversmiths added new silver to the jewel if necessary.

-In the middle of the 18th century, the silver objects were made of melted Maria Theresia Thalers, an Austrian coin that was minted since 1741 and had a high silver amount (about 83 percent).
+In the middle of the 18th century, the silver objects were made of melted Maria Theresia Thalers, an Austrian coin that was minted from 1741 and had a high silver amount (about 83 percent).
 Yemenite traders received those coins in exchange for the Mocha coffee.

 The Yemen silver jewelry was made of different types of silver.
 That is silver with different amounts of pure silver (85%-92%), while the rest was copper.